lit/lit.dev/packages/lit-dev-content/site/docs/tools/adding-lit.md

 npm i lit
 ```

 If you are not already using npm to manage JavaScript dependencies, you will have to set up your project first.
-We reccomend the [npm CLI](https://docs.npmjs.com/cli/v7/configuring-npm/install).
+We recommend the [npm CLI](https://docs.npmjs.com/cli/v7/configuring-npm/install).

 ## Add a component